Shopify/quilt/packages/react-async/documentation/migrations.md

 ### `AsyncAssetManager#used` is now a method

 `AsyncAssetManager#used` was a getter in the 1.x branch of `@shopify/react-async`.
 In order to support distinct timing for when to load assets, this getter has been turned into a method.
-Affected code can simply add the call expression; `AsyncAssetManager#used` without arguments will default to returning only the assets to immediately load, which was the only kind of asset before 2.x:
+Affected code can should call the `used` property as a method, instead; `AsyncAssetManager#used` without arguments will default to returning only the assets to immediately load, which was the only kind of asset before 2.x:

 ```diff
 import {AsyncAssetManager} from '@shopify/react-async';